 Packaging scientists at Hormel Foods determine the best packaging techniques for all of our products in order to ensure our food safety and quality standards.
-A variety of packaging materials and options are used for our products such as modified atmosphere packaging (a USDA-approved, all-natural process that doesn’t require chemical preservatives) and packaging designed for low acid, shelf-stable foods.
+A variety of packaging materials and options are used for our products including modified atmosphere packaging (a USDA-approved, all-natural process that doesn’t require chemical preservatives) and packaging designed for low acid, shelf-stable foods.
 As we prepare products to be sold, they undergo multiple stages and checks and balances.
 Our packaging scientists do a thorough review of products, taking into account the entire manufacturing process, as well as customer and consumer usage.

-All labels are developed by our experienced and highly-trained technical label experts with decades of industry experience in label development in accordance with mandatory and voluntary labeling elements.
+All product labels are developed by our team of highly-trained technical label experts with decades of industry experience in label development in accordance with mandatory and voluntary labeling elements.
 Nutritional label panel accuracy is important to us to ensure our products are delivering the expected dietary needs of our consumers.
 As a result, we operate an internal, ongoing, nutritional label verification program in order to ensure all nutritional panel information is accurate.
-Additionally, in order to ensure ease of access to this important product information, we provide consumers with nutritional information on our product websites.
+Additionally, in order to ensure the ease of access to this important product information, we provide consumers with nutritional information on our product websites.

 Labeling and formulation controls are managed through an integrated software system, which maintains profiles and specifications of all ingredients as well as the associated suppliers.
 This system is designed to identify all allergens (i.e., milk, wheat, soy, nuts); sensitive ingredients (i.e., sulfate, MSG); country of origin; supplying plant location; date of purchase; nutrition information and other detailed specifications.
 All elements of this database are maintained through a working relationship with suppliers.

 More information about packaging can be found in our 2015 Corporate Responsibility Report.

-While none of our products contain conflict minerals, we have met with our key packaging suppliers, who are aware of the need to comply with the SEC Rule on Conflict Minerals and have teams in place to complete their discovery processes.
+While none of our products contain conflict minerals, we have met with our key packaging suppliers who are complying with the SEC Rule on Conflict Minerals and have teams in place to continually review their due diligence processes.
 We will continue to meet with our suppliers to get updates on their progress.